How does a diagnosis get made?

 If you feel the diagnosis you’ve been given doesn’t fit the way you feel, it’s important to discuss it with your doctor.

-(See Mind’s booklet “The guide to seeking help for a mental health problem” for information on how to make sure your voice is heard, seeking a second opinion and what you can do if you’re not happy with your doctor.)
+Our pages on seeking help for a mental health problem and advocacy provide information on how to make sure your voice is heard, seeking a second opinion and what you can do if you’re not happy with your doctor.

 “I was diagnosed with BPD first because of the overlap in symptoms between bipolar II and BPD.”